A guide to switching credit cards

 2. Check your credit score

-There are three main credit reference agencies in the UK that offer free credit score checks.
-They are Experian, Equifax and TransUnion.
 If you spot any errors on your report, try to get them fixed as soon as you can.
-To do this, contact the credit reference agency and also talk to the lender who provided the information you’re disputing.
+To do this, contact the credit reference agency and talk to the lender who provided the information you’re disputing.

 3. Check your eligibility

 Once you know which type of credit card you’d like to apply for, it’s a good idea to use our eligibility checker.
 This will show you the cards you’re most likely to be accepted for, without affecting your credit score.
-Then you can compare interest rates, as well as any rewards or other benefits, to find the right card for you.

 Remember, special introductory rates will expire after the promotional period ends.

-5. Apply for your card
+5. Apply for the card

 When you’ve found a card that’s right for your needs, you can go ahead with your application.
 If you compare with us, you’ll be taken straight to the provider’s website with the click of a button.